LeonResearch/City-Networks/README.md

 ## Load as a PyG Dataset
-Use `CityNetwork` class from `citynetworks.py` to load our dataset as a PyG InMemory Dataset.
+You can easily use `CityNetwork` class from `citynetworks.py` to load our dataset as a PyG InMemory Dataset.

 Example usage:
 ```python